abpanic/Task-Tracker/Building.md

 ```
 #!/usr/bin/env python3
 ```
-This line tells the operating system to use Python 3 to run the script.
+This line tells the operating system to use Python 3 to run the script.<br>
 Save and close the file.

-2. Make the script executable.
+2. Make the script executable.<br>
 Open a terminal window and navigate to the directory where the script is located.
 Then, run the following command:
 ```
 chmod +x PodomoroTimer.py